Battle of the Golds (Panadura and Moratuwa)

-Sri Sumangala College - Moratu Maha Vidyalaya Cricket Encounter (Battle of the Golds) is an annual cricket match played between Sri Sumangala College and Moratu Maha Vidyalaya since 1934.
+Battle of the Golds (Also known as Sri Sumangala College - Moratu Maha Vidyalaya Cricket Encounter) is an annual Big Match played between Sri Sumangala College and Moratu Maha Vidyalaya since 1934.
 It is known as The Battle of the Golds due to the colours of the two schools' flags i.e. Green, Gold and Blue of Sri Sumangala College and Maroon, Gold & Maroon of Moratu Maha Vidyalaya.

 History

 The first encounter between the two schools dates back to 1934.
 The first match in the sequence was played in 1934 under the captain, W. Lionel Fernando of Sri Sumangala College and H. N. Samarasinghe of Moratu Maha Vidyalaya.
 The first victory for Sumangalians was in 1962 under the Captaincy of P. P. Silva while the first victory for Moraliyans was in 1956 under the Captaincy of T. Hapugoda.
-Of the 68 big matches played between the two schools until 2019, Sumangalians has won 08 and Moraliyans 07, with the rest being declared draw.
+Of the 72 big matches played between the two schools until 2024, Sumangalians has won 08 and Moraliyans 07, with the rest being declared draw.